tetralegendsue/tetralegendsue.github.io/README.md

 # Notes
 - (Pressure) Backpedalling was impossible to replicate on Tetra Legends.
 - (Sudden-AE) Cyclone was impossible to replicate on Tetra Legends.
 To compensate, Master Pikii II (frozen minos from level 1300+) has been made harsher than the original.
-- If Alternate link says 404 site not found, the site is not down, just updating.
+- If link says 404 site not found, the site is not down, just updating.